loay-ashraf/RxNetworkKit/Docs.docc/Pages/RxNetworkKit.md

 RxNetworkKit is a generic reactive networking framework that leverages the stability and reliability of both URLSession and RxSwift.

-### Why RxNetworkKit?
+### RxNetwrkKit can be used to:

-- can be used to make simple REST API calls.
+- Make simple REST API calls.
-- can be used to make download and upload requests while also tracking the progress.
+- Make download and upload requests while also tracking the progress.
-- can be used to connect to websocket and listen to remote data changes.
+- Connect to websocket and listen to remote data changes.
-- can intercept requests for adaptation or retry on failure.
+- Intercept requests for adaptation or retry on failure.
-- can observe and provide network reachability status.
+- Observe network reachability status.

 ## Featured

 @Links(visualStyle: detailedGrid) {
     - <doc:GettingStarted>
+    - <doc:MakingFirstRequest>
 }

 ## Topics